 The program opened with "Calm Mendelssohn's and Sea Voyage," Prosperous which Stenz shaped beautifully.
-He paid particular conclusion, to the Mendelssohn unexpectedly shifts from rousing land-ho music - the BSO trumpets rang out with pearly tone here - to something less exultant.
+He paid particular conclusion, care to the when Mendelssohn unexpectedly shifts from rousing land-ho music - the BSO trumpets rang out with pearly tone here - to something less exultant.